 |Good reasons to file Chapter 13 Bankruptcy

-In bankruptcy, an automatic bankruptcy stay goes into effect that prohibits any collection action against you, including stopping a foreclosure.
+In bankruptcy, an automatic bankruptcy stay goes into effect that prohibits any collection action against you, including stopping a foreclosure immediately upon filing.
+Filing a Chapter 13 bankruptcy is a powerful foreclosure defense.
 Any mortgage payment arrearages (i.e., past due payments) will be paid back through the 3 to 5 year Chapter 13 payment Plan.
 Those arrearages will get paid through the Chapter 13 Trustee from the regular monthly payments you make to the Trustee.
+This gives you opportunity to catch on your mortgage payment delinquency/arrears in a structured way while at the same time protecting your house from foreclosure.

 Non-dischargeable taxes or child/spousal support obligations can be paid through a Chapter 13 plan over 36 to 60 months depending on the plan length for your case.
 The Chapter 13 will keep the tax authorities and domestic support obligation authorities off your back (i.e. they cannot collect) while you are in Chapter 13 bankruptcy, and it provides you the breathing room for you to pay those debts off.